7 Must-Visit Rockhounding Sites in Idaho

 8. How much can I collect at each site?

-Collection limits vary by location.
-Managed sites typically have specific daily limits, while other areas may follow general Forest Service guidelines.
+Collection limits vary.
+Managed sites typically specify daily quantity limits, while other areas follow general Forest Service or BLM guidelines.
+Check current rules for each location.

 9. Are these sites accessible by regular car?